cloudmesh-community/fa18-523-60/paper/paper.md

 querying compared to the traditional relational database joins.
 Although at this time, *lookups* are still very far from replacing *joins*, this is a prominent feature that can resolve some of the relational data challenges for MongoDB [@www-sitepoint].

+## MongoDB Basic Functions

 When it comes to the technical elements of MongoDB, it posses a rich interface for importing and storage of external data in various formats.
 Using Mongo Import/Export tool one can easily transfer the contents from JSON, CSV, or TSV files into a database.
 MongoDB supports CRUD(Create, read, update, delete) operations efficiently and has detailed documentation available on the product website.
 It can also query the geospatial data, and it is capable of storing geospatial data in GeoJSON objects.
 Aggregation Operation of MongoDB process data records and returns computed results.
 MongoDB aggregation framework is modeled on the concept of data pipelines.

+## Security Features

 Data security is the crucial aspect of enterprise infrastructure management and that is why MongoDB provides various security features such as authentication, access control, and encryption.
 It supports mechanisms such as SCRAM, LDAP, and Kerberos authentication.
 The administrator can create role-based access control; roles can be predefined or custom.
 MongoDB can audit activities such as DDL, CRUD statements, authentication and authorization operations [@www-mongodbmanual].

+## MongoDB Cloud Service

 In regards to the cloud technologies, MongoDB also offers fully automated cloud service called *Atlas* with competitive pricing options.
 Mongo Atlas Cloud interface offers interactive GUI for managing cloud resources and deploying applications quickly.
 The service is equipped with geographically distributed instances to ensure no single point failure.
 Also, a well-rounded performance monitoring interface allows users to promptly detect anomalies and generate index suggestions to optimize the performance and reliability of the database.
 Global technology leaders such as Google, Facebook, eBay, and Nokia are leveraging MongoDB and Atlas cloud services making MongoDB one of the most popular choices among the NoSQL databases [@www-mongomanual].

 ## PyMongo